girlguidinghertfordshire/ggherts/_posts/2022-03-17-a-safe-space-training.md

 ---
-title: A Safe Space Training
+title: A safe space training
 date: 2023-06-19T19:03:56.919Z
 image: /assets/images/2023/06/a-safe-space.webp
 categories:
   - Training
 tags: []
-description: Everyone needs to have the correct level of A Safe Space Training for their role
+description: Everyone needs to have the correct level of a safe space training for their role
 author:
   email: null
   display_name: The County Office
   first_name: ""
   last_name: ""
-lastmod: 2023-06-19T19:05:55.370Z
+lastmod: 2023-06-20T19:06:46.733Z
 ---
 {:.lead}
 Everyone needs to have the correct level of [a safe space training][1] for their role.